MarcoBetti1/GenDoc/design-spec.md

    - Produces a final Markdown artifact that begins at the highest abstraction layer and drills down, embedding links to low-level notes.
    - Emits supplemental JSON/Markdown files capturing the grouping decisions, prompt ledger, and cross-reference map linking generated sections to code and existing docs.

+5. **Goal Derivation & Editorial Refinement**
+   - Synthesizes section-level summaries into an explicit project goal statement using a higher-context model.
+   - Revisits each section with the derived goal, pruning details that do not advance the overarching objective and optionally omitting irrelevant sections entirely.
+   - Records the final goal alongside cross-reference metadata so downstream consumers can trace why a section was retained.

 ## Key Modules
 - `analysis.ProjectAnalyzer`: Handles file discovery, dependency graph construction, AST inspection, and code element extraction.
 - `existing_docs.ExistingDocsCollector`: Finds supplemental documentation, ranks relevance, and associates snippets with code elements.